balajis/twitter-export/README.md

 quality bar, as measured by [kickbox.com][] or a similar set of quality filters.
-It goes without saying (but we're saying it) that all users must consent to submitting their emails, ideally via email verification or demonstrated consent (eg by clicking a link and manually submitting their email).
+It goes without saying (but we're saying it) that all users must consent to submitting their emails, ideally via email verification or some other form of demonstrated consent (such as clicking a link and manually submitting their email).

-We're open to feedback on this scoring system, but it appears to capture the spirit of "export Twitter followers to email" without being prescriptive on the exact method.
+We're open to feedback on this scoring system, but it appears to capture the spirit of "export Twitter followers to an email list" without being prescriptive on the exact method.

 ## Bounty Commits
 Enough other people were interested in this that the total bounty